zhag-devops/cv/zhuravlev_devops_engineer_europass_cv.md

 - **Principal subjects:** Computer Science, Mathematics
 - **Organization providing education and training:** University of Anytown, EU

 ## Certifications

-- AWS Certified DevOps Engineer - Professional
-- Certified Kubernetes Administrator (CKA)
-- Certified Jenkins Engineer (CJE)
+- Kodekloud CKA preparation 10/03/2023
+- Kodekloud CKAD preparation 16/03/2023
+- Udemy Fundamentals of Backend Engineering 25/02/2023
+- Kodekloud 12 factor app cource 15/03/2023

 ## Skills

--

-- Proficient in tools such as Ansible, Terraform, Docker, Kubernetes, AWS, and Azure
+- Experience with varios cloud providers such as AWS, GCP, Hetzner Cloud and Beeks FX
-- Experience working in Agile environments and with Agile methodologies such as Scrum and Kanban
+- Experience with common devops tools such as Ansible, Terraform, Gitlab, K8S
-- Strong communication and collaboration skills, with experience leading teams and managing projects
-- Familiarity with various programming languages such as Python, Java, and Bash
+- Familiarity with monitoring, log management and alerting tools such as Prometheus, Zabbix, Sentry
+- Strong troubleshouting skills
+- Expirience in configuration web servers such as Oppenresty and Traefik
-- Experience with monitoring and alerting tools such as Nagios, Prometheus, and ELK Stack
+- Experience in configuration databases and message ques such as Mysql, Timescale and NATS
+- Have python scripting skills

 ## Languages

 - Russian (native)
 - English (B2)

 ## Personal interests